 What Crayfish Eat in the Wild

 In the wild, crayfish eat pretty much whatever they come across.
-They will eat both live and dead animals including fish and shrimp, plankton, algae, and even worms and insects.
+Crayfish eat live and dead animals including fish and shrimp, plankton, algae, and even worms and insects.
 Crayfish also eat plant matter that gets into their water source and decomposes, such as grass, weeds, and tree leaves.
 The bottom line is that they are not picky when it comes to satisfying their hunger for nutrients.

-What Crayfish Eat as Pets
+What Do Crayfish Eat as Pets

 Crayfish can eat just about anything, so it is easy to feed them as pets.
 There is no need to go fishing or to scour ponds for decomposing plant matter to feed a pet crayfish.
 Commercial sinkable pellets are available that include things such as kelp, algae, and fish like salmon that can be used as the main part of a crayfish’s diet.
 Frozen peas, carrots chunks, zucchini slices, broccoli stems, and plants like java moss can also be added.